P3rf3ctXZer0/Fiction.Friction/.github/ISSUE_TEMPLATE/bug-reporting.md

-> log.txt and crash.txt if it applies
+> latest.log and crash.log if it applies